donishadsmith/DEI-R-Workshop.github.io/Lesson 4 - Basic Data Analysis & Data Visualization.md

 The ANOVA above shows that the sepal length is different among the species of flowers; however, we don't know which species, if not all, are significantly different.
 We can do two things:

-- We can conduct a post-hoc analysis such as a Tukey test or pairwise t-test using bonferonni's correction to determine which contrasts are significantly different while accounting for multiple comparisons.
+- We can conduct a post-hoc analysis such as a Tukey test (`TukeyHSD()`) or pairwise t-test (`pairwise.t.test()`) using bonferonni's correction to determine which contrasts are significantly different while accounting for multiple comparisons.

 ----
 #### **R Code:**